 The Stradale kept true to the Corse (race car) by retaining most of its features, including the twin-charged engine and full spaceframe construction.
 Nonetheless, it featured a fairly well made alacantra interior with sound deadening and amenities such as air conditioning.
 The exterior body panels were made out of polyester resin and the windows out of normal glass to reduce production costs.
 The roof scoop was unused on the Stradale as it was determined it didn’t need the extra oil cooling and as such was blocked off in favor of providing a better rear view.
 Other minor differences from the Corse version include the use of a pneumatic assisted power steering due to lack of room in the front cargo compartment.
 The handbrake system features conventional pull steel wire lines compared to the racing hydraulic system.
 While the horsepower was reduced at around 250 HP in road trim, making use of a smaller K26 turbocharger, it is claimed that only minor modifications to the engine could double its output.

-While Group B rules specified that 200 units were required to be built for the model to be officially homologated, Lancia might have profited from FISA leeway in the latter stages of Group B, giving them more chances to romance actual road car numbers.
+While Group B rules specified that 200 units were required to be built for the model to be officially homologated, Lancia might have profited from FISA leeway in the latter stages of Group B (by allowing the evolution cars to be homologated first), giving them more chances to romance actual road car numbers.
 It is estimated that the Lancia Delta S4 Stradale (Road Version) was actually produced at only 45 units.
 This number is debated even among rally insiders of the time.
 Some say it is closer to 65 while some argue it to be around 150 units.
 What is known is that many of the already rare road going cars were converted into the Corse (racing) version by their owners (and most likely crashed at one point), making the Stradale very seldom to be found in factory form.

 |Class||Compact||2 door hatchback|

 |Type||Abarth 233 ATR 18S, I-4, DOHC 16v, gas||